These are our top 25 photography tutorials. They’re the most popular photography tutorials on my website. According to the visitors who viewed them.

 This photography tutorial has had a steady stream of visitors since I posted it.

-Shutter speed is the most obvious of the three factors that create an exposure.
+Shutter speed is the most obvious of the three factors that create exposure.
 It has the biggest effect on your photos.
 With a poor knowledge of how the shutter speed affects your photos, you’ll end up with blurred results.

 This was the first thing I learned when I started photography.
 It’s why I play around so much with different speeds and night photography.